KQDS-TV: Defunct translator

-K39GG went silent sometime in June 2018, and its license was canceled by the FCC on June 27, 2018.
+K39GG in Aitkin, Minnesota, went silent sometime in June 2018, and its license was canceled by the FCC on June 27, 2018.
 KQDS stated the translator's viewership was insufficient to support its continued operation.
 It also was located in the Minneapolis–Saint Paul television market, which is claimed by KMSP-TV, and Fox has strictly enforced stations remaining in their DMA boundaries since the early 2010s in their affiliation agreements for ratings tabulation purposes.